All Episodes

 This is truly my lucky day.

-So um the reason I'm calling is I want to give you an example of how things have changed drastically.
+So the reason I'm calling is I want to give you an example of how things have changed drastically.

-Because back in the late 80s, when I first started to listen to you and local talk radio, every time the shows would end, they would put a disclaimer on it saying the views of this show don't necessarily reflect the opinions of this station.
+Because back in the late 80s, when I first started to listening to you and local talk radio, every time the shows would end, they would put a disclaimer on it saying the views of this show don't necessarily reflect the opinions of this station.

 Yeah.

-That's no longer the case.
+And that's no longer the case.

-Now the stations are completely conservative and they use it as a draw.
+Now, the stations are completely conservative, and they use it as a draw.

-It's very, you know.
+It's very, you know, that's what you're saying.

-That's what you're using as conservative radio.
+That's conservative radio.

 It's exactly right.